 When: Sunday, October 6, 2019, 8:30 a.m. start (all rides).
 Walk starts at 9:00.
 Event day registration/check-in opens 7:30 a.m.

-Where: (Ped)al4Cam is being held as part of the Eagleview Town Center Falling Leaf Festival.
+Where: (Ped)al4Cam is being held in conjunction with the Eagleview Town Center Falling Leaf Festival.
 Eagleview Town Center, Wellington Square, Exton PA 19341

 “Being able to overcome any challenge is something that takes a challenge to develop.
 If there is nothing introduced for you to overcome, then you never notice how hard it can be.
 And once you have an experience you may notice that overcoming challenges may not be such a challenge for you.” – Cameron Evans

 This approximately 45-mile long loop road ride leaves Eagleview Town Center headed toward Chester Springs and traverses back country roads in 11 scenic Chester County townships!